 Why You Need a Shot List (and Why It Should Be Short)

 A shot list ensures you get the specific photos that matter most — the family groupings you will frame, the detail shots you will cherish, and the moments you cannot recreate.
 But a shot list is not a minute-by-minute production schedule.
 The couples who hand their photographer a 200-line spreadsheet get worse photos, not better ones, because the photographer spends the day checking boxes instead of watching for real moments.
-A great shot list is 25–40 items.
-Everything else, trust your photographer.
+A great shot list is 25–40 items, organized by phase of the day with the must-haves clearly separated from the nice-to-haves.
+Everything else, trust your photographer to capture organically.

 Pre-Ceremony: Detail and Getting-Ready Shots

-Essential detail shots: rings on a textured surface, invitation suite flat-lay, shoes, jewelry, perfume or cologne, bouquet, boutonnière, and any sentimental items (grandmother's handkerchief, heirloom pin).
+Essential detail shots: rings on a textured surface, invitation suite flat-lay, shoes, jewelry, perfume or cologne, bouquet, boutonniere, and any sentimental items (grandmother's handkerchief, heirloom pin).
 Getting-ready shots: buttoning the dress or jacket, veil placement, first look in the mirror, candid laughter with the wedding party, parent reaction to seeing the couple dressed.
 These shots take 30–45 minutes — schedule enough pre-ceremony time.
+Tell your photographer about sentimental items in advance so they can plan creative ways to incorporate them rather than rushing through a standard arrangement.

 Ceremony: The Non-Negotiable Moments